 Note for researchers: Please log into the MyEUR environment for the complete information about the ethics review process and to access our templates (DMP, Informed Consent, etc.).

-ESHCC Ethics Review Board
+ESHCC Research Ethics Review Committee (RERC)

 The questions posed during the ethical review process cover key attributes of the social sciences and the humanities that may influence ethical issues (underlying ethical principles; methodology; participants; participant consent; protection of personal data and privacy).
-The Ethics Review Board’s assessment considers all research project phases (ranging from the research plan to the dissemination of the results) as well as the manner in which ethical questions are converted into procedures and instruments.
+The Research Ethics Review Committee’s assessment considers all research project phases (ranging from the research plan to the dissemination of the results) as well as the manner in which ethical questions are converted into procedures and instruments.

 - Dr. Amanda Paz Alencar (Media & Communication)